SDState/static-boilerplate/README.markdown

 # Harp Minimal Boilerplate

-A static template based on [hb-minimum](https://github.com/harp-boilerplates/hb-minimal), a minimal boilerplate for the Harp Application, for use as a starting point for future static websites.
+A static template based on [hb-minimum], a minimal boilerplate for the Harp Application, for use as a starting point for future static websites.

-If you're ever curious about how the stuff here works, see the [Harp documentation](http://docs.harp.io/ "Learn how to develop using Harp.").
+If you're ever curious about how Harp works, "[The Rules]" is a fantastic (and brief) introduction.
+See the full [Harp documentation] for more.

 ## Getting started